 A native of Kiev, Ukraine, Alexander Kotelenets began his training at the Kiev State Ballet School.
 After coming to the United States, he continued his training at Houston Ballet’s Ben Stevenson Academy and was a company member with Houston Ballet before joining Texas Ballet Theater in 2003.
 Mr. Kotelenets has performed in a number of Ben Stevenson ballets, with favorite roles as Romeo and Tybalt in Romeo and Juliet, Frederick in Dracula, Peer in Peer Gynt, the prince in Swan Lake, the prince in The Sleeping Beauty, and partnering his wife, Heather Kotelenets who danced with the company for 13 years, in the Ave Maria Pas de Deux.
-He also has performed in TBT’s premiere of Glen Tetley’s Voluntaries and George Balanchine’s Theme and Variations.
+He also has performed in Texas Ballet Theater’s premiere of Glen Tetley’s Voluntaries and George Balanchine’s Theme and Variations.
 He and his wife Heather have a daughter, Mila.

 Where are you from?

 When did you begin dancing?